AptOntology/IoT_ESP8266/README.md

 1. Connects to wifi
 2. If no wifi then be access point
-3. Gets settings from either initial hardcoded, serial input, internal web site input, or internet HTTP server
+3. Initialize settings then get from either serial input, internal web server form, or HTTPS server
-4. Run the settings on the given inverval
+4. Run the settings on inverval

 ### Settings

+#### Initial setting:
+- System command enable update on interval, serialRead, internal http server, set loop interval to 1000
+-         @system,enable=1,newLoop=1000,accessPoint=0,httpSrv=1,update=200000,debug=1,serialRead=1,time=10000,lastRun=0;

-#### lastRun switch :
+#### the lastRun switch :
  - 0 is runNow and update lastRun to now
  - 1 is runOnce and set enable=0
  - 2-10 is update setting and keep the previous lastRun